databio/GenomicDistributions/README.md

 # GenomicDistributions

 Functions for calculating and plotting the distribution of query features (*e.g.* genomic ranges) across the genome.
-If you have a set of genomic ranges, the GenomicDistributions R package can help you with some simple visualizations.
+If you have a set of genomic ranges, the GenomicDistributions R package can help you with visualizations and comparison.

 ## Installing